dev-akash108/Demo_Company_PowerBI_Report/README.md

 # Demo_Company_PowerBI_Report
 Hi Everyone,

-This is a complete end toend Power Bi report for a Micro Scale Enterprise's sample data.
+This is a complete end to end Power Bi report for a Micro Scale Enterprise's sample data.

 This data is a prototype of a real world data.